Skip to ContentGo to accessibility pageKeyboard shortcuts menu

 Figure 18.8 The white winter coat of the (a) arctic fox and the (b) ptarmigan’s plumage are adaptations to their environments. (credit a: modification of work by Keith Morehouse)

 Embryology, the study of the anatomy of an organism's development to its adult form, also provides evidence of relatedness between now widely divergent groups of organisms.
-Mutational tweaking in the embryo can have such magnified consequences in the adult that tends to conserve embryo formation.
+Mutational tweaking in the embryo can have such magnified consequences in the adult that embryo formation tends to be conserved.
 As a result, structures that are absent in some groups often appear in their embryonic forms and disappear when they reach the adult or juvenile form.
 For example, all vertebrate embryos, including humans, exhibit gill slits and tails at some point in their early development.
 These disappear in the adults of terrestrial groups but adult forms of aquatic groups such as fish and some amphibians maintain them.
 Great ape embryos, including humans, have a tail structure during their development that they lose when they are born.

 Biogeography

 Marsupial diversification in Australia and the absence of other mammals reflect Australia’s long isolation.
-Australia has an abundance of endemic species—species found nowhere else—which is typical of islands whose isolation by expanses of water prevents species to migrate.
+Australia has an abundance of endemic species—species found nowhere else—which is typical of islands whose isolation by expanses of water prevents species from migrating.
 Over time, these species diverge evolutionarily into new species that look very different from their ancestors that may exist on the mainland.
 Australia's marsupials, the Galápagos' finches, and many species on the Hawaiian Islands are all unique to their one point of origin, yet they display distant relationships to ancestral species on mainlands.

 Molecular Biology